ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   |   6   | 64(0x40) ~ 127(0x7F)  |         64 (0x40)         |
   |   7   | 128(0x80) ~ 254(0xFE) |        128 (0x80)         |

-- **P gain / I gain/ D gain** : used to read/configure the Dynamixel PID values
+- **P gain / I gain/ D gain** : used to read/configure DYNAMIXEL PID values
    P gain refers to Proportional Gain, for which the smaller the value is the larger the clearance gets, and the power level decreases near the target location.
    I gain refers to Integral Gain, and D gain refers to Derivative Gain.

-- **Target position** : used to read/configure the Dynamixel target position
+- **Target position** : used to read/configure DYNAMIXEL target position
    The “motor position value” control can be used to designate the angle position as shown below.

    ![](/assets/images/sw/rplus2/task/roboplus_task2_143.jpg)

-- **Moving speed** : used to read/configure the Dynamixel speed
+- **Moving speed** : used to read/configure DYNAMIXEL speed
    The “motor control value” control can be used to designate the rotation direction and power value as shown below.

    ![](/assets/images/sw/rplus2/task/roboplus_task2_144.jpg)

-- **Torque limit** : used to read/configure the Dynamixel torque limit
+- **Torque limit** : used to read/configure DYNAMIXEL torque limit
-- **Current position** : used to read the Dynamixel current position
+- **Current position** : used to read DYNAMIXEL current position
-- **Current speed** : used to read the Dynamixel current speed
+- **Current speed** : used to read DYNAMIXEL current speed
-- **Current weight** : used to read the Dynamixel current weight
+- **Current weight** : used to read DYNAMIXEL current weight
-- **Current voltage** : used to read the Dynamixel current voltage
+- **Current voltage** : used to read DYNAMIXEL current voltage
-- **Current temperature** : used to read the Dynamixel current temperature
+- **Current temperature** : used to read DYNAMIXEL current temperature
-- **Check movement** : used to read the Dynamixel movement status.
+- **Check movement** : used to read DYNAMIXEL movement status.
 Returns True for movement, False for no movement.

 - **Parameters that can be used for DX/RX/AX series** : Turn torque on/off, LED, CW margin / CCW margin, CW slope / CCW slope, Target position, Moving speed, Torque limit, Current position, Current speed, Current weight, Current voltage, Current temperature, Check movement